 - Executive Division The Executive Division supports the Executive Director, the chief executive officer of the Authority, responsible for the implementation and coordination of Authority programs, policies, and procedures at the direction of the Board.
-The Executive Division has direct oversight of the Office of Emergency Preparedness, the Affirmative Action Compliance Unit, the Planning and Coordination Department, Internal Audit, and Public Affairs.
-For FY 2012, the Executive Office includes 4 authorized positions. - The Office of Emergency Preparedness directly reports to the Executive Director.
-The Department's role consists of providing Authority-wide planning
+The Executive Division has direct oversight of the Office of Emergency Preparedness, the Affirmative Action Compliance Unit, Internal Audit, and Public Affairs.
+For FY 2015 the Executive Office includes 5 authorized positions. - o Office of Emergency Preparedness The Office of Emergency Preparedness directly reports to the Executive Director.
+The Department's role consists of providing

-- and implementation of security and emergency responses.
-For FY 2012, this department includes 5 authorized positions. - The Affirmative Action Compliance Unit directly reports to the Executive Director.
-For FY 2012, this department includes 7 authorized positions. - The Planning and Coordination Department that reports up through the Executive Director's office.
-This Department provides decision support on planning, policy and operations issues.
-It also supports the Authority's regulatory programs and administers infrastructure financing programs provided by the Authority to the Local Bodies.
-For FY 2012, this division includes 22 authorized positions. - The Internal Audit Department reports directly to the Executive Director.
-For FY 2012, this department includes 8 authorized positions. - The Public Affairs Department is responsible for community relations, communications, and intergovernmental affairs.
-For FY 2012, this department includes 13 authorized positions. - The Operations Division is responsible for the planning, design, construction, operation and maintenance of the Authority's waterworks and sewer facilities.
+Authority-wide planning and implementation of security and emergency responses.
+For FY 2015, this department includes 5 authorized positions.

+- Affirmative Action and Compliance Unit The Affirmative Action and Compliance Unit directly reports to the Executive Director.
+For FY 2015, this department includes 7 authorized positions. - o Internal Audit Department The Internal Audit Department reports directly to the Executive Director.
+For FY 2015, this department includes 8 authorized positions. - Public Affairs Department The Public Affairs Department is responsible for community relations, communications, education and intergovernmental affairs.
+For FY 2015, this department includes 12 authorized positions. - Operations Division The Operations Division is responsible for the planning, policy decision support, design, construction, operation and maintenance of the Authority's Systems.
 The Operation Division is discussed further below.
-For FY 2012, this division included 933 authorized positions. - The Law Division provides legal analysis and counsel to the Authority's operating and administrative divisions and represents the Authority in court-related matters.
-For FY 2012, this division includes 18 authorized positions. - The Administration and Finance Division was created in 2009 when the Authority merged the previously separate Support Services and Finance divisions.
-The Administration and Finance Division manages the finance and support services of the Authority.
+For FY 2015, this division includes 936 authorized positions. - Law Division The Law Division provides legal analysis and counsel to the Authority's operating and administrative divisions and represents the Authority in court-related matters.
+For FY 2015, this division includes 16 authorized positions. - Administration and Finance Division The Administration and Finance Division manages the finance and support services of the Authority.
 The division is responsible for rates and revenue management, budgeting, treasury, capital financing, investment management, accounting, grant and loan management, risk management, and coordination of Authority financial planning.
 This division is also responsible for administrative support functions such as human resources, management information systems, procurement, real property and environmental management and fleet services.
-For FY 2012, this division includes 195 authorized positions.
+For FY 2015, this division includes 186 authorized positions.

-The Operations Division is responsible for 74 percent of the Authority's operating budget and 77 percent of total staffing.
-As seen in Figure 1-1, the Operations Division currently includes six departments including a department that consolidates field operations for both the Waterworks and Sewer Systems, a department for wastewater treatment, including the Deer Island Treatment Plant, and centralized engineering, laboratory and administrative support units.
+The Operations Division is responsible for 75 percent of the Authority's operating costs and 80 percent of total staffing.
+As seen in Figure 1-1, the Operations Division currently includes seven departments including a department that consolidates field operations for both the Waterworks and Sewer Systems, a department for planning and decision support, a department for wastewater treatment, including the Deer Island Treatment Plant, and centralized engineering, laboratory and administrative support units.
 The Field Operations Department is also responsible for the operation and maintenance of the Carroll WTP.
-A Chief Operating Officer ("COO") heads the Operations Division.
+As part of a reorganization in 2014, the Planning Department is now included in the Operations Division.
+The Chief Operating Officer heads the Operations Division.

 We believe that the Authority is effectively organized to perform its mission.
 The Authority has shown its willingness and ability to modify its organizational structure to address emerging issues and demonstrate management's commitment to adjust the organization in light of shifting priorities and conditions.

-The Authority has engaged a consultant to evaluate the Authority's staffing levels with a report anticipated late in FY 2012.
-This report may identify shifts in staffing levels and organizational structure.
+This is evidenced by the Authority having previously engaged a consultant to evaluate the Authority's staffing levels and presenting to the Board recommendations with respect to a longer-term staffing plan.